sabinio/SQLDWSchemaMigrate/README.md

 Because of this, no data loss can occur.

 #### Stored Procedures
-All scalar functions are listed from source database.
+All stored procedures are listed from source database.
 The definition is copied from the source to a table created on the target database called "sourceDefinitions".
 Ii the definitions in this table do not match the defintion of the object on the target database they are dropped and re-created.
 No data loss can occur.

 #### Tables